Sunday, July 27, 2014

 This small souvenir from the three-day event also contains the program of speeches delivered on the night before the banquet.
 The most prominent speaker was Major William McKinley, Jr. Born in 1843, McKinley joined the 23rd Ohio Volunteer Infantry soon after the Southern states seceded from the Union.
 After the war, McKinley embarked on a career in the law and later entered politics.
 He took his first congressional seat in 1877; was elected the Governor of Ohio in 1891; and eventually became the 25th President of the United States.

-The menu below features two kinds of pork (sow belly is fat salt pork) and hardtack, a simple flour biscuit.
-Baked in northern factories, the three-inch-square biscuits were very hard by the time they were delivered to the soldiers in the field.
-Called by a variety of names like “dog biscuits,” “tooth dullers,” and “sheet-iron crackers,” they were often crumbled into coffee or fried in a skillet with pork in a concoction called “skillygallee.”
-They were even mixed with brown sugar, hot water, and whiskey to create a pudding.
-Surprisingly, the menu claims that the hardtack served at this reunion was manufactured in 1861, thereby insuring that it exhibited the proper degree of indestructible rigidity.
+The bill of fare below features two kinds of pork (sow belly is fat salt pork) and hardtack, a simple flour biscuit.
+Baked in northern factories, the biscuits were three inches square and very hard by the time they reached soldiers in the field.
+Known by various names, such as “dog biscuits,” “tooth dullers,” and “sheet-iron crackers,” hardtack was often crumbled into coffee or fried with pork in a dish called “skillygallee.”
+Some soldiers mixed it with brown sugar, hot water, and whiskey to make a pudding.
+Remarkably, the menu claims that the hardtack served at this reunion was manufactured in 1861, ensuring it retained its legendary toughness.

 Note